 22. Adaptive Lighting and Circadian Rhythm Support

-Whether tuning Nano scale to LEDs, quite literally changing color temperature in accordance with the time of day, the light is rather intelligent.
+Whether tuning nano-scale to LEDs, quite literally changing color temperature in accordance with the time of day, the light is rather intelligent.
 Indeed, they help to bolster circadian rhythms so that you wake up and feel good throughout the day!
-By 2025, the demand among homeowners for light sources that use simulated sunrises and sunsets will have become greater than ever, thereby creating seamless and organic daily transitions.
+By 2026, the demand among homeowners for light sources that use simulated sunrises and sunsets will have become greater than ever, thereby creating seamless and organic daily transitions.

 23. Moody Interiors with Deep Tones